microsoftgraph/msgraph-sample-ios-swift/tutorial/05-add-ms-graph.md

     > - The `select` query parameter limits the fields returned for each events to just those the app will actually use.
     > - The `orderby` query parameter sorts the results by the date and time they were created, with the most recent item being first.

-1. Open the **GraphTutorial/CalendarViewController** and replace its entire contents with the following code.
+1. Open **CalendarViewController.swift** and replace its entire contents with the following code.

     ```Swift
     import UIKit